 Bias for evergreen – Pick evergreen content with higher ROI than time-bound content.
 So go for ‘how-to-guides,’ ‘best practice,’ and ‘beginner guides’ unless it is for specific calendar events like Black Friday that have typically higher ROI.

 Image Source: Backlinko

 Backlinko uses evergreen content to get traffic and users at all funnel stages.
-Their minimalist approach with a blend of simple design, white space, and appropriate hooks across their content makes for an interesting read.
+Their minimalist approach, with a blend of simple design, white space, and appropriate hooks across their content, makes for an exciting read.

 Because evergreen content helps you talk to customers at any stage of the customer journey, it’s an excellent way to capitalize on search intent and continually keep it fresh with updated content.

 Approach content marketing with a minimalist approach.
 This way, you can focus on what’s essential and only prioritize to include it.